-I am in a very tough (tournament) match.
-My opponent wants (obviously) to win and he is making me work hard for every point.
-I struggle physically and mentally and I’m thinking whether I have the strength to go all the way.
+You are in a very tough match.
+Your opponent is striving to win and making you work hard for every point.
+You struggle physically and mentally and think about whether you have the strength to go all the way.

-The inevitable questions come to my mind: Is my struggle worth it?
+The inevitable questions come to your mind: Is my struggle worth it?
 Is the effort worth it?
 Why should I try my best?
-DO I HAVE to try my best?
+Do I HAVE to try my best?